nikku1101/Reddit-Persona-Generator/README.md

     https://www.reddit.com/user/kojied/    (example)

 5) Output: A .txt file (e.g., kojied_persona.txt) will be created in the same folder, containing the generated user persona with cited posts/comments.

+## These personas were generated as part of the assignment:
+1)kojied_persona.txt
+2)Hungry-Move-6603_persona.txt
+3)spez_persona.txt

+You can open and review them directly to see the format and structure of a complete output.